smorad/um_cisc_7026/lecture_12_transformers.typ

 Your feedback will impact future courses (and my job) #pause

-Be specific on what you like and do not like #pause
+If you like the course, please say it! #pause

 Your likes/dislikes will filter into your future courses #pause